akfish/seajs-worker/README.md

 ## Motivation

-Working with web workers can be painful sometime.
+Working with web workers can be painful sometimes.

 The worker script has to be in a separate file/blob and communicate with browser script via messages: